methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-07-25-server-2012-ad-upgrade-notes.md

 ---
   title: Server 2012 AD Upgrade Notes
   date: 2013-07-25 19:34:55
+excerpt: "So I am in the process of going through an Active Directory 2008 R2 upgrade to Server 2012 which has been going very smooth so far.
+So far I have..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 So I am in the process of going through an Active Directory 2008 R2 upgrade to Server 2012 which has been going very smooth so far.
 So far I